-- (a) Cancellation of Treasury Stock and East-Owned West Capital Stock.
-Each share of capital stock of West that is owned by West or any subsidiary of West or East or any subsidiary of East shall automatically be cancelled and retired and shall cease to exist, and no consideration shall be delivered or deliverable in exchange therefor. - (b) Conversion of West Common Stock.
+(a) CANCELLATION OF TREASURY STOCK AND EAST-OWNED WEST CAPITAL STOCK.
+Each share of capital stock of West that is owned by West or any subsidiary of West or East or any subsidiary of East shall automatically be cancelled and retired and shall cease to exist, and no consideration shall be delivered or deliverable in exchange therefor.

+(b) CONVERSION OF WEST COMMON STOCK.
 Each issued and outstanding share of West Common Stock, other than shares cancelled pursuant to paragraph (a) of this Article or shares as to which a demand for dissenter's rights has been duly perfected in accordance with the Maryland Code, shall be converted into the right to receive 0.48 validly issued, fully paid, and nonassessable shares of East Common Stock.
 The consideration to be issued to the holders of West Common Stock is referred to herein as the "Common Stock Merger Consideration."
-No fractional shares shall be issued as part of the common stock Merger Consideration. - (c) Conversion of West Series A Preferred Stock.
+No fractional shares shall be issued as part of the common stock Merger Consideration.

+(c) CONVERSION OF WEST SERIES A PREFERRED STOCK.
 Each issued and outstanding share of West Series A Preferred Stock, other than shares cancelled pursuant to paragraph (a) of this Article or shares as to which a demand for dissenters rights has been duly perfected in accordance with the Maryland Code, shall be converted into the right to receive 0.48 validly issued, fully paid and nonassessable shares of Series A Cumulative Convertible Redeemable Preferred Stock of East ("East Series A Preferred Stock").
-The consideration to be issued to holders of West Series A Preferred Stock is referred to as the "Series A Merger Consideration." - (d) Conversion of West Series B Preferred Stock.
+The consideration to be issued to holders of West Series A Preferred Stock is referred to as the "Series A Merger Consideration."

+(d) CONVERSION OF WEST SERIES B PREFERRED STOCK.
 Each issued and outstanding share of West Series B Preferred Stock, other than shares cancelled pursuant to paragraph (a) of this Article or shares as to which a demand for dissenters rights has been duly perfected in accordance with the Maryland Code, shall be converted into the right to receive 0.48 validly issued, fully paid and nonassessable shares of Series B Cumulative Convertible Redeemable Preferred Stock of East ("East Series B Preferred Stock").
 The consideration to be issued to holders of West Series B Preferred Stock is referred to as the "Series B Merger Consideration."
-The Common Stock Merger Consideration, Series A Merger Consideration and Series B Merger Consideration are referred to collectively herein as the "Merger Consideration." - (e) No Fractional Shares.
+The Common Stock Merger Consideration, Series A Merger Consideration and Series B Merger Consideration."

+(e) NO FRACTIONAL SHARES.
 Each holder of West Common Stock, West Series A Preferred Stock or West Series B Preferred Stock exchanged pursuant to the Merger who would otherwise have been entitled to receive a fraction of a share of (i) East Common Stock, (ii) East Series A Preferred Stock or (iii) East Series B Preferred Stock, as the case may be (after taking into account all shares of West Common Stock, West Series A Preferred Stock or West Series B Preferred Stock held of record by such holder at the Effective Time), shall receive, in lieu of such fraction of a share, cash in an amount arrived at by multiplying such fraction times the average closing price of a share of East